10 Panoramic View of Paris - Notre-Dame de Paris © French Moments

 Top 10 panoramic views of Paris

-If there is one thing I like to do in Paris, it is to go to the heights to admire the city from above.
+If there is one thing I absolutely love to do in Paris, it is to ascend to the heights and admire the city from above.

-You may know of other viewpoints that are just as fantastic.
-If so, let me know by leaving a comment at the bottom of the article!
+If you know of any other fantastic spots, please share them by leaving a comment at the bottom of the article.

 Eiffel Tower